1. Skip to content

 "We've been pushing for a reconsideration so that Africa becomes a bona fide participant around the table, particularly in the [UN] Security Council," Malawi's President Lazarus Chakwera told DW in an exclusive interview.
 "I raise those questions every time I've had a chance to speak up."

 The council consists of five permanent members: Russia, the United States, China, the United Kingdom, and France.
-They all wield veto power, meaning each of the six countries can unilaterally vote to stop a resolution to protect its national interest, even if the others have approved.
+They all wield veto power, meaning each of them can unilaterally vote to stop a resolution to protect its national interest, even if the others have approved.
 The remaining 10 seats are non-permanent and are allocated regionally.

 Africa has just three seats on the 15-member council, which are currently occupied by Sierra Leone, Algeria and Mozambique.
 But considering African nations comprise 28% of UN members, many countries have opined the lack of representation on one of the UN's most prestigious bodies.